Who's Behind Listverse?

 Elizabeth Olsen has demonstrated immense range and talent early into her career, debuting in the highly regarded 2011 thriller Martha Marcy May Marlene.
 Jessica Lange is a veteran, having rocketed to stardom in the 1976 remake of King Kong; today, she is best known for her work in AMC’s innovative horror series American Horror Story.
 The pair help to elevate the story with heavyweight acting and the period details are well done.

 Starring: Viggo Mortenson, Omar Sharif

 Based on the true story of distance rider Frank Hopkins and his horse Hidalgo, this 2004 film serves as an excellent vehicle for charismatic star Viggo Mortensen, perhaps best known for his work in Peter Jackson’s Lord of the Rings series.
 Baited into entering a 3,000-mile race across the unforgiving Arabian desert, Hopkins has to contend with not only the brutal conditions but the machinations of those who have set him up to fail.

 Aside from a fine performance by Mortenson and commendable supporting acting, Hidalgo features spectacular photography and was helmed by Joe Johnston, a remarkably solid and underrated director.
 Among his other notable efforts are classics such as The Rocketeer, Jumanji, and Captain America: The First Avenger.

 Director: David Lynch

-This biography of the famous “Elephant Man”, John Merrick, was met with widespread critical acclaim upon its release.
-It features a powerhouse cast including Sir John Gielgud, Sir Anthony Hopkins, John Hurt and Anne Bancroft, as well as stunning makeup design that had the misfortune of being created a year before an Academy Award category for this was implemented.
+This biography of the famous “Elephant Man,” John Merrick, was met with widespread critical acclaim upon its release.
+It features a powerhouse cast including Sir John Gielgud, Sir Anthony Hopkins, John Hurt, and Anne Bancroft, as well as stunning makeup design that had the misfortune of being created a year before an Academy Award category was implemented.